franco-ruggeri/course-scheduling/README.md

 ## Customized run

 ### Generate a new problem
-In order to create a new problem, you need a Generator.
+In order to create a new problem, you need a *Generator*.
 The Generator accepts a range of parameters and creates a valid problem choosing random numbers within those ranges.
 This can be done using the method *generate()*.

 The suggested way is to modify the code in the *Main* class.